CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Problem Definition

 \section{Problem Definition}

-In this paper, we focus on the subset of agents that are actively participating in the cooperation.
+In this paper, we focus on the subset of agents that actively participate in the cooperation.
 We assume that these cooperative vehicles implicitly aim to help each other, treating all other (referred to as "background") vehicles as uncontrollable elements of the environment.
 Therefore, we frame the problem of \textit{\textbf{Talking Vehicles}} as a partially observable stochastic game (POSG), focusing on optimizing the social welfare of a \emph{focal population} ($\mathcal{F}$) \citep{agapiou2022melting} — defined as the joint reward of all participating agents — as the primary objective.
 The reward functions associated with each agent's individual tasks may or may not fully align, necessitating coordination among agents to achieve high joint rewards.
 Each agent's observation space is limited to a partial view of the full state, and agents make decisions in a decentralized manner based on their own partial observations and messages received from other agents.
-In this problem, each agent's action space comprises two main components: \textbf{(1) generating messages} and \textbf{(2) controlling the vehicle}.
-In this work, the message generation space is defined over natural language (English).
+In this problem, each agent's action space comprises two main components: \textbf{(1) message generation} and \textbf{(2) vehicle control}.
+In this work, the message generation space is \emph{open-vocabulary} over natural language (English), instead of being restricted to predefined templates.